Patient and Public Involvement

 The ERA LEAP meets 2-3 times a year to advise us on a wide range of issues, from how we approach potential participants, to how we work with and communicate about the study.
 LEAP members also attend our regular trial management meetings.

 The LEAP expert members come from all walks of life and reflect the diversity of people affected by mental health issues.

 East London NHS Foundation Trust People Participation and Working Together Groups

-The People Participation and Working Together groups at East London Foundation Trust regularly meet to ensure the views and ideas of service users, their families and carers are heard.
-ELFT People Participation were instrumental in helping us to organise, film and develop the arts therapies videos in ERA.
+The People Participation and Working Together groups at East London NHS Foundation Trust regularly meet to ensure the views and ideas of service users, their families, and carers are heard.
+ELFT People Participation were instrumental in helping us to organise, film and develop the arts therapies videos which participants base their modality choice on in ERA.
 They are also helping to link service users interested in taking part in the study to researchers and provide ongoing advice to the study team.

 Read more about ELFT People Participation here